- Why has the European Commission launched the European Green Capital Award?

 View more information about the European Green Capital 2010 – Stockholm 2010

-The Green Capital Secretariat is currently run by RPS Group Plc, Ireland.
+The Secretariat is currently run by RPS Group Plc, Ireland.
 RPS is Ireland’s leading multi-disciplinary, all island consultancy providing Planning, Engineering, Environmental and Communications services.
-This appointment was made following an open call for tender published in the Official Journal in April 2010.
-The evaluation of the tenders was based on the criteria laid out in the technical annex, including the principle of ‘best value for money’.
+This appointment was made following an open call for tender published in the Official Journal of the European Union in 2016.

 The European Green Capital Award does not include any pool of funds to support initiatives of participating cities, but it may be relevant for local authorities to explore other funding opportunities at the EU level.